-Neurosales is a sales methodology that is based in Neuroscience, and it allows us to know how our brain decides.
-Students will be focused on the BUYER PROCESS instead of the selling process, focusing in empowering people in order to increase the Emotional Intelligence of the individuals and therefore their buyer satisfaction, excellence and fulfillment which leads to a better performance and higher profit for the company.
+Neuroscience applied in sales methodology based on Neuroscience; it allows us to know how our brain decides.
+Students will be focused on the BUYER PROCESS instead of the selling process, focusing on empowering people to increase the Emotional Intelligence of the individuals and therefore their buyer satisfaction, excellence and fulfillment, which leads to better performance and higher profit for the company.